 A beautiful young Berber woman of Tunisia, with tattoo and traditional jewelry (early 1900s).
-Photo by Rudolf Lehnert.
-1905. ( Wikimedia Commons )
+Photo by Rudolf Lehnert. ( Public Domain )

 Many prehistoric peoples considered rocks to be holy, including the Berbers.
-Second century Latin writer Apuleius, along with Saint Augustine, bishop of the Hippo Regius (ancient name of the modern city of Annaba, in Algeria), both remarked on rock-worship among North Africans.
-The Greek historian Herodotus wrote of their sacrifices:
+Second century Latin writer Apuleius, along with Saint Augustine , bishop of the Hippo Regius (the ancient name of the modern city of Annaba, in Algeria), both remarked on rock-worship among North Africans.
+The Greek historian Herodotus also wrote of their ancient sacrificial practices: